matteocarnelos/screenparty/README.md

 # Screen Party
-Share screen across devices.

-## Description
-**_ScreenParty_** is an app that allows you to align three Android smartphones and use their screens as one whole single screen
+**_ScreenParty_** is an app that allows you to align three Android smartphones and use their screens as one whole single screen.

 ## Requirements
 In order to use ScreenParty, there are a two requirements that must be fulfilled: